-1. For those wanting to have a Rome experience not typically found in guidebooks, visit the popular district of the Garbatella, founded in 1920.
-Inspired by the concept of the “Garden City”, Garbatella was the location for many Italian movies and is considered by many the “real Rome,” still genuine and working-class.
+1. For those wanting to have a Rome experience not typically found in guidebooks, visit the popular district of Garbatella, founded in 1920.
+Inspired by the concept of the “Garden City,” Garbatella was the location for many Italian movies and is considered by many the “real Rome”—still genuine and working-class.
 Here you can admire many murals and amazing artworks by the most famous street artists.

 2. For those wanting to experience local culture in Rome, you must visit the Pigneto.
-There are so many things to see in Rome, though this multicultural area is the heart of the nightlife of the young Rome with many bars, restaurants, and enoteche (wine bars).
-In the past this district was very poor; however, it’s now thought of as a refuge by poets, architects, artists and expats.
+There are so many things to see in Rome, though this multicultural area is the heart of the nightlife for young Romans, with many bars, restaurants, and enoteche (wine bars).
+In the past, this district was very poor; however, it’s now thought of as a refuge by poets, architects, artists, and expats.

-3. For someone wanting a traditional meal, enjoy a good glass of wine and a portion of home-made pasta in one of our simple family-run restaurants, called “Osteria”.
-In Rome, you must try “Tonnarelli” (long fresh pasta) with a cream made by pecorino cheese and grinded pepper (“cacio e pepe” in Italian).
-You’ll find good osterias in the district “Testaccio” or in the famous “Trastevere.”
+3. For someone wanting a traditional meal, enjoy a good glass of wine and a portion of homemade pasta in one of the simple family-run restaurants, called “osteria.”
+In Rome, you must try “tonnarelli” (long fresh pasta) with a cream made from pecorino cheese and ground pepper (“cacio e pepe” in Italian).
+You’ll find good osterias in the district of Testaccio or the famous Trastevere.
 And of course, you must have some gelato in Rome!

-4. In terms of characteristics of local cuisine, every Italian town has a different culinary tradition, connected to local resources of the countryside.
-The Roman food was influenced by poverty of the rural areas: a big part of the local recipes are simple and there is a massive use of porks and entrails.
-In Italy you’ll find often a mix, with one basic rule: the food has to be genuine and seasonal.
-And served with real olive oil!
+4. In terms of characteristics of local cuisine, every Italian town has a different culinary tradition, connected to the local resources of the countryside.
+Roman food was influenced by the poverty of rural areas: many local recipes are simple and make massive use of pork and entrails.
+In Italy, you’ll often find a mix, with one basic rule: the food has to be genuine and seasonal—and served with real olive oil!

 6. A spectacular day trip from Rome is Tivoli.
 The town has two villas on the UNESCO World Heritage list.
-Archaeology can be found at the Villa of the Emperor Hadrian while gardens and fountains can be enjoyed at the Villa d’Este.
+Archaeology can be found at the villa of Emperor Hadrian, while gardens and fountains can be enjoyed at the Villa d’Este.

-Another great option is Ostia Antica, which is one of the largest archeological parks in Italy.
+Another great option is Ostia Antica, which is one of the largest archaeological parks in Italy.

 While you can certainly do these as day trips, they’re also considered some of the best weekend trips from Rome.

-7. For those wanting to assimilate into local culture, understand that in Italy coffee is a “religion,” so you’ll see Romans sipping espressos everywhere, even after dark.
-But only tourists drink a cappuccino or a “latte” after noon.
-So if you want to merge in the local culture, don’t ever order a cappuccino as a drink to go with pasta or pizza.
+7. For those wanting to assimilate into local culture, understand that in Italy, coffee is a “religion,” so you’ll see Romans sipping espressos everywhere—even after dark.
+But only tourists drink cappuccinos or a “latte” after noon.
+So if you want to blend in with the locals, don’t ever order a cappuccino with pasta or pizza.
 You could “scandalize” an old waiter.

-8. A recommend place to stay depends on the budget.
-Many tourists prefer an international brand for their 5-star hotels, although I suggest choosing a small independent hotel run by Roman family (you can check out the group Small Luxury Hotels of the World).
-The more convenient option is renting an apartment in the historical center, or if you’re enjoying some Rome solo travel you can opt for one of the city’s countless budget-friendly hostels and small hotels.
+8. A recommended place to stay depends on your budget.
+Many tourists prefer an international brand for their 5-star hotels, although I suggest choosing a small independent hotel run by a Roman family (you can check out the group Small Luxury Hotels of the World).
+The more convenient option is renting an apartment in the historical center.
+Or, if you’re enjoying some Rome solo travel, you can opt for one of the city’s countless budget-friendly hostels and small hotels.

 9. For a drink paired with a beautiful view, the Minerva Roof Garden is a must.
 It’s the rooftop bar of the Minerva Hotel, facing the amazing Pantheon.